Hernaria glabra

 DefinitionThis section has been translated automatically.

-The 'bald crab' is a ground-covering, annual or perennial herbaceous plant of the clove family (Caryophyllaceae).
-It is native to the temperate latitudes of Europe and Western Asia and reaches a height of 5 cm.
+The "bare-leaved rupturewort" is a ground-covering, annual or perennial herbaceous plant from the clove family (Caryophyllaceae).
+It is native to the temperate latitudes of Europe and western Asia and reaches a height of 5 cm.
 Its stems are typically 5 to 15 cm long and the light green leaves have a smooth surface.
-They are small, smooth-edged, elongated, ovate.
-They flower from June to September, and the flowers are greenish-white in colour.
+They are small, smooth-edged, elongated and ovate.
+They bloom from June to September and the flowers are greenish-white in color.

-Together with the "hairy fernia", Hernaria glabra is the parent plant of Herba Herniariae, the DAC and ÖAB90 official urinal weed.
+Together with the "hairy rupturewort", Hernaria glabra is the parent plant of Herba Herniariae, the official urinary herb according to DAC and ÖAB.

 NaturopathyThis section has been translated automatically.

-Hernaria glabra is used in naturopathy as a weak diuretic and urinary disinfectant.
+Herniaria glabra is usednaturopathically as a weak diuretic and urinary disinfectant.

-Homeopathically, Herniaria glabra (HAB1), the fresh flowering herb, is used.
+Herniaria glabra (HAB1), the fresh flowering herb, is usedhomeopathically.

 Authors